Louisville Bankruptcy Attorney

 1. Control.

-2. Limited liability.
+2. No or Limited liability.

 3. Pass-through taxation.

-What if there are multiple LLC members?
+What happens if there are multiple LLC members?

 Kentucky Limited Liability Corporations & Bankruptcy

-Why is this important?
-Well, the individual member owns the corporation and its assets.
-The LLC never owns the shareholders and their assets.
 If the LLC files a Chapter 7 or 11 bankruptcy, the corporation owner may have substantial assets and still keep their assets.
-If the LLC files Chapter 7, 13, or Chapter 11, the owner only keeps the exempted property an individual is allowed to keep to start over.
-When an LLC files Bankruptcy, it keeps none of its property unless the business continues operations under Chapter 11.
-When an LLC files as a Chapter 7, assets are sold off, and it usually ceases operations.
+If the person files Chapter 7, 13, or Chapter 11, the owner only keeps the exempted property an individual is allowed to keep to start over.
+In a Chapter 7 his solely owned corporation can be sold off.
+When an LLC files for Bankruptcy, it keeps none of its property unless the business continues operations under Chapter 11.
+When an LLC files as a Chapter 7, assets are also sold off, and operations usually cease.
+However, the owner is not part of an LLC bankruptcy case’s repayment plan or liquidation.

-Why not file as a Chapter 11.
+Why not file bankruptcy as a Chapter 11 business bankruptcy?

-The Uniform Limited Liability Company Act in 2006 had sections that helped expand the protections where the right to govern the business stayed in the control of the individual members and most articles of incorporation limit and provide for anti-alienation and transfer of control.
-Well drafted LLC agreements do not allow control to be alienated and taken over by a bankruptcy Trustee.
+The Uniform Limited Liability Company Act in 2006 had sections that helped expand the protections where the right to govern the business stayed in the control of the individual members, and most articles of incorporation limit and provide for anti-alienation and transfer of control.
+Well-drafted LLC agreements do not allow control to be alienated and taken over by a bankruptcy Trustee.
 Which is a reason not to use a young, low-cost lawyer to draft your LLC.

 Conclusion for Kentucky limited liability corporations and bankruptcy.